pippinbarr/cart263-2021/topics/ai/ml5js-object-detector.md

 At this point we have the ability to start the model and access the data it provides.
 It's now up to us to use that for our wildest machine learning dreams!
 What if you...

 * Check for objects with the label "cat" and fill in their bounding boxes in black.
 Cat censorship!
-* Require that the user use a cat as a mouse pointer by only accept input from the cat's bounding box?
+* Require that the user use a cat as a mouse pointer by only accepting input from the cat's bounding box?
 Cat mouse!
 * Demand that the user show a cat to the webcam?
 Cat obsessive AI!
 * Use the confidence value to tell the user their cat is of dubious quality?
 Cat judge!